How to Deliver Amazon Prime Now As Amazon Flex Driver

 - Vent clip: Cell Phone Car Mount Holder

 Amazon Flex blocks are made up of 2 hour shifts, from 8am to midnight.
 You typically arrive at the start of a 2 hour block, get a 2 hour delivery route, and then come back.
 It could take you 30 minutes or it can take you 90.
 I typically spend anywhere between 20-40 minutes at the warehouse per 2 hour block.
 However, the last 10pm block tends to be “tight.”
 They typically have just enough or not enough drivers for that block so they usually pack the routes as close to 2 hours as possible, resulting in late deliveries for that time slot.
 Again, call support if this happens since trying to make 10 deliveries in 2 hours can be tough and you are not paid for the time beyond your Amazon Flex block.

-You may also get the 1 hour deliveries to fill in your day as opposed to Hot Wheels.
+You may also get the 1 hour deliveries to fill in your day as opposed to the 2 hour routes.
 Again, they may have you do a 2 hour route, then a 1 hour delivery, then back to 2 hour route in the next 2 hour Amazon flex block.
-If it is very busy, they will keep you busy with anything they have, which can be any of the three jobs I listed above and none of it will conform to the 2 hour Amazon flex block.
+If it is very busy, they will keep you busy with anything they have, which can be either of the two jobs I listed above and none of it will conform to the 2 hour Amazon flex block.